 The only concession available to those from outside Wales (other than with a Herefordshire pass) is the Daily or Weekly Network Rider.

 Only Herefordshire pass holders can travel cross boundary.
-They can therefore travel free from Hereford to Pontrilas but will have to pay (if the driver is on the ball) from Pontrilas to Abergavenny.
+They can therefore travel free from Hereford to Pontrilas but will have to pay from Pontrilas to Abergavenny.